vidstack/player/apps/site/src/routes/docs/player/components/media/media-sync/_Docs.md

 <slot name="usage" />

-Each provider must be a child of `<vds-media-sync>`, so they can register with the component and be managed together:
+Each provider must be a descendant of `<vds-media-sync>`, so they can register with the component and be managed together:

 <slot name="usage-multiple" />